 Music Therapy Education

-In line with the CBMT Scope of Practice, Tempo! offers mentorship for fellow music therapists who are seeking supervision.
+In line with the CBMT Board Certification Domains, Tempo! offers mentorship for fellow music therapists who are seeking supervision.
 Our Team is comprised of MT-BC’s in good standing, the majority of whom have Master’s level training or have sufficient years of experience to provide feedback.

 Tempo! therapists have presented at local, regional, national, and international conferences including the Kennedy Center.
 Attendees included high school and college students, health care professionals, teachers, professors, colleagues, and administrators.